jhsware/create-inferno-app-experimental/docusaurus/docs/production-build.md

 ## Profiling

-ReactDOM automatically supports profiling in development mode for v16.5+, but since profiling adds some small additional overhead it is opt-in for production mode.
+InfernoDOM automatically supports profiling in development mode for v16.5+, but since profiling adds some small additional overhead it is opt-in for production mode.
 You can opt-in by using the `--profile` flag.
 Use `npm run build -- --profile` or `yarn build --profile` to enable profiling in the production build.
-See the [React docs](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-devtools-profiler) for details about profiling using the React DevTools.
+See the [Inferno docs](https://infernojs.org/docs/optimizing-performance.html#profiling-components-with-the-devtools-profiler) for details about profiling using the Inferno DevTools.